SoftUni/Programming-Basics-Book-JS-EN/chapter-10-functions.md

 ## Return result from a function

 Up to this point, we have viewed functions that do a specific task.
 For example printing a text, number or a figure on the console.
 There is another type of function that can **return** a **result** from their task.
-We can return the result of multiplication of two numbers.
+We can return a result of the multiplication of two numbers.
 We will look at this type of function in this part.

 ### Operator return
 To get a result from a function we use the operator **`return`**.
 He must be **used inside the body** of a function.
 The **`return`** will tell the program to **stop the execution** of the function and **return** a corresponding value.
 This value is defined after the **`return`** word.